umbra-ecosystem/de/README.md

 ### Setup Steps and Profiles

 Setup steps and profiles are defined in your `de.toml` file.
-Example:
+For example:

 ```toml
 [setup]